 Here's a tip for keeping up; don't try too hard to "keep up", since everyone goes at their own pace in our classes.
 Our instructors are very aware that everyone's body and energy level is different.
 Minimize your movements and try to make every movement smaller, moving more efficiently, if you are wanting to tame the pace a bit.
 You can get the same fitness benefits as the person next to you, even if you are pushing yourself just to your comfort level.
 Feel free to tell your instructor if you may need to take it easy, and ask her to give the whole class tips on how to make the dance experience comfortable and challenging for each person's level.
 You'll feel a difference within a few weeks.
 And you'll feel fantastic at the end of each evening!

 No, and here's why: "free lessons" publicized by large chain dance studios are typically a one-hour carefully-crafted sales pitch after a 10 minute dance lesson.
-There's a very good reason why the big chain studios don't publish their dance class prices.
-Independent studios like ours will answer all your questions about pricing, dance class atmosphere, etc., directly, without asking you to come in for an hour.
-And you're always welcome to stop by any of our classes to watch, with no sales pitch.
+There's a very good reason why the big chain studios don't publish their dance class prices; the potential dance student will be shocked.
+Independent studios like ours will answer all your questions about our very reasonable pricing, dance class atmosphere, etc., directly, without asking you to come in for an hour for the hard sell.

 What about storm cancellations?